dovetail-lab/fabric-operation/dovetail/README.md

 ## Use Kubernetes on local PC

-The following steps are verified for Kubernetes on `Docker Desktop` for Mac.
+The following steps are verified for Kubernetes of `Docker Desktop` on Mac.
+It is required that you enable Kubernetes on `Docker Desktop`.

 ### Configure and start Fabric network in Kubernetes